linfangu/MARL_Environment_Poke/README.md

 ![alt text](assets/image.png)

 ## Environment Setup
-0. Download and open Anaconda
+0. Download and open Anaconda in the folder containing this repo
 1. Create a virtual environment
 ```bash
 # Create a new virtual environment